DHW-PCS/Inf-Mapping/README.md

 Go to the corresponding folder and download the Multiplayer_domain" folder and move the file to your minecraft folder.
 If you don't have version isolation on, the path is usually "/.minecraft/XaeroWaypoints/".
 Otherwise, the path is generally "/.minecraft/versions/yourgameversion/XaeroWaypoints/".

 In particular, note that you may need to change the domain name part of the folder name to accommodate your client.
 For example, if the domain name you used to join Inf was "example.exp", then you need to change the "domain" in the folder name to "example.exp".

+## TODO

+Add support for more than just python🤮